DarienBrito/TDMorph/README.md

 1) Random search of states for parameters on any node or number of nodes.
 2) Random morphing between states using various different interpolation curves.
 3) Storing and retrieval of any arbitrary number of presets.
-4) Control of parameters with an automatically generated UI.
+4) Control of parameters and transitions with automatically generated UIs.
+5) Automatic storing, randomization and transformation of all parameters of arbitrary nodes.
-6) Auto-learn MIDI and OSC for every slider in the generated UI.
+6) Auto-learn MIDI and OSC for every control in the generated UI.
 7) Full scripting control of all UI features via high-level commands.
 8) Global and local timing controls for every single parameter.
 9) Automatic creation of animations from stored presets.
 10) Flexible cueing system with follow actions and quantization.
 11) Pattern generation via scripting with the Patterns library
+12) Scripting cueing,

+And much more!

 ## How does it work?

-There various approaches you may take interchangeably.
+The architecture of TDMorph is fully modular in the sense that you can access the core functionality building blocks separately or as a whole.
+There are therefore various approaches you may take, which can be also interchangeably used.
 Here the most common:

 + You can create an *ElementsContainer* UI, from where to control your parameters, using widgets and a set of buttons to perform various functions.
-+ You can create a *PresetManager* node, which is a UI-less object that allows you to control any arbitrary amount of nodes at once.
++ You can create a *PresetManager* node, which is a UI-less object that allows you to control any arbitrary amount of nodes at once and is the backbone of the engine, suitable for advanced developers who want to make their own systems.
-+ You can create a *PresetComposer* node, which is a UI that lets you create and control presets with follow actions.
++ You can create a *SceneLauncher* node, which is a UI that lets you create and control presets with follow actions.

 ## Ok, I want to use it!

 Great!
-Here a quick overview of the general controls.
-I hint here at what the more misterious elements in the UI do, hopefully the rest is self-explanatory.
-For a proper step by step explanation, refer to the video tutorials below.
+TDMorph is a rather deep tool, alhtough the basic functionality is self-evident (I hope).
+Here a quick overview of the general controls to help you get started, if you cannot wait.
+For a proper step by step explanation of all features, please refer to the [video tutorials](https://vimeo.com/showcase/6682501).

 ### Controls overview